shipwright-io/build/docs/buildstrategies.md

 kubectl apply -f samples/buildstrategy/kaniko/buildstrategy_kaniko-trivy_cr.yaml
 ```

 *Note: doing image scanning is not a substitute for trusting the Dockerfile you are building.
 The build process itself is also susceptible if the Dockerfile has a vulnerability.
-Consider something like [source-to-image](https://github.com/openshift/source-to-image#security) if you want to build untrusted code.*
+Frameworks/strategies such as build-packs or source-to-image (which avoid directly building a Dockerfile) should be considered if you need guardrails around the code you want to build.*

 ---